 If you hold a valid concessionary pass you will be asked to place this on our ticket machines for registration and a zero-value ticket will be issued for the journey.
 The validity of the pass is determined by the issuer.
 If you find that your pass is not working, the driver will have to request the normal payment for the journey.
 If you have a query in relation to your concessionary pass please contact Connect 2 Cardiff Help Centre on 029 2087 2087 if you live within the Cardiff area.
 If you live outside Cardiff please contact your own local council authority.

 Children between the ages of 5 and 15 years inclusive pay young persons fares.

 Young persons aged between 16 and 18 years old can continue to pay the reduced fare when they present a 16-18 photo iff card or My Travel Pass.
-Find out more here.
+Apply for a Young Persons 16 - 18 card here.

 Children less than 5 years of age may accompany an adult fare paying customer free of charge providing they do not occupy a seat required by an adult customer.